 A Zoom link will be provided for the orientation upon registration to the program.

-Specific timing, syllabi and schedules will be shared upon enrollment.
+Specific timing and schedules will be shared upon enrollment.

-Sessions utilize simulated patient encounters and facilitated discussions to enhance learning.
+Sessions utilize simulated client encounters and facilitated discussions to enhance learning.

 Clinical simulation provides learners with the opportunity to apply course content in a formative and interactive environment.
 Simulated clinical encounters ensure that learners are able to put theory into practice while receiving feedback and direction.

-Weekly Multiple Choice Quizzes (MCQs) are conducted on the Online Learning System to ensure learners are able to identify the key session objections from each week of programming.
+Weekly Multiple Choice Quizzes (MCQs) are conducted on the LMS to ensure learners are able to identify the key session objections from each week of programming.